 The steps themselves weren’t fully completed until later, and perhaps had nothing to do with access to Fort Fincastle.
 Instead, they may have been completed to make it easier for residents to access Mason’s Addition, a new housing development that was planned and built on the hill in the early 1800s.

-The name “The Queen’s Staircase” wasn’t given to the stairs until sometime in the 19th century.
+The steps weren’t called “The Queen’s Staircase” until sometime in the 19th century.
 This was in honor of Queen Victoria, who oversaw the abolition of slavery in the British Colonies at the beginning of her reign.

 Some will tell you that the number of stairs signifies Queen Victoria’s 65 years on the throne, plus “one for the crown”, but this story is absolutely not true.
 Victoria’s reign ended upon her death in 1901, after reigning for 63 years and seven months.
 The steps were constructed well before the end of her reign (and if you believe that they were built in 1793-94, decades before her birth in 1819).